RUCKBReasoning/text2sql-demo/README.md

 It is important to note that the translation quality may influence the model's accuracy.
 For enhanced text-to-SQL performance in languages of your preference, consider opting for more robust translation engines like Google Translate or DeepL.

 ## Get in Touch 🤗
-For any questions above this project, feel free to open a Github issue or directly contact Haoyang Li via email at lihaoyang.cs@ruc.edu.cn or Renjie Wei at weirenjie@ai-finance.cn.
+For any questions about this project, feel free to open a Github issue or directly contact Haoyang Li via email at lihaoyang.cs@ruc.edu.cn or Renjie Wei at weirenjie@ai-finance.cn.

 ## Acknowledgments ✨
 Our gratitude extends to the teams behind [ChatBot💬 WebApp in Python using Flask](https://github.com/Spidy20/Flask_NLP_ChatBot), [BIRD](https://bird-bench.github.io), and [Spider](https://yale-lily.github.io/spider) for their outstanding contributions to the field.